digital gardens

 - It's hard to write stories.

-- The interface between gardens and "finished" work is hard to build.
+- The interface between gardens and "finished" work is hard to build.-

-- It's hard to tell what's noteworthy in a garden.
+d It's hard to tell what's noteworthy in a garden.

 Gardens vs blogs